Mahmud II (Seljuk sultan): Family

 In around 1116, Mahmud was bethrothed to his cousin Mah-i Mulk Khatun, also known as Mahd-i Maymun, the daughter of his uncle Sultan Ahmad Sanjar.
 The marriage took place in around 1119.
 Her dowry was portrayed as a precious treasure transported on elephants from Khurasan to Mahmud in Iraq.
 The two together had a son.
 In 1121, a fire consumed the palace that Mujahid al-Din Bahruz had built for Mahmud.
 The blaze resulted in Mah-i Mulk losing precious possessions, including jewels, ornaments, furnishings, and clothing.
 She died in 1122, after which Sanjar asked for the return of the gold and jewellery his daughter had, but Mahmud refused to give back the jewellery.
 In 1124, Sanjar sent another daughter, Amir Sitti Khatun, to be Mahmud's wife.
 They had a daughter, Gawhar Nasab Khatun and a son, Malik-Shah III.
-She exercised great influence at Mahmud's court and supported Mazyadid Dubays bin Sadaqa.
+She exercised great influence at Mahmud's court and supported Mazyadid Dubays ibn Sadaqa.
 In 1129, Vizier Abul-Qasim al-Anasabadhi, who was arrested by Mahmud, but was later freed by Sanjar was appointed as her vizier by Sanjar.
 She died in 1129.
 After her death Dubays' position fell apart.
 Another wife was Ata Khatun, the daughter of Garshasp II, the son of Ali ibn Faramurz and Arslan Khatun, the daughter of Chaghri Beg.
 They had a son Ala al-Daula Ata Khan.
 Another wife, who was the mother of Mahmud's son, Alp Arslan, died while living at the residence of Aq Sunqur al-Bursuqi.
 According to Ann Lambton, Zahida Khatun, the wife of Atabeg Boz-aba was probably the mother of Mahmud's son Muhammad.
 One of his concubines was the mother of his daughter Turkan Khatun, who married Sulaiman Shah, one of the great-grandsons of Qavurt.
 Some other daughters were Zinat Khatun and Zumurrud Khatun.
 His sons were Dawud, Malik-Shah III, Muhammad II, Alp Arslan, Farrukh Shah and Ala al-Daula Ata Khan.